 - Obtain and document all available details regarding circumstances associated with the disappearance.

 - If a witnessed abduction, obtain all details pertaining to the missing student, perpetrator, and event.
+Police will need this information for an Amber Alert.

 - If the cause of the disappearance is uncertain, obtain relevant background information.